genepi/nf-gwas/README.md

 ```
 nextflow run genepi/gwas-regenie -r v0.1.12 -profile test,<docker,singularity,slurm,slurm_with_scratch>
 ```
-Note: The slurm profiles require that singularity is installed on all nodes and a shared file system path as a working directory.

 3) Run the pipeline on your data

 ```
-nextflow run genepi/gwas-regenie -c <nextflow.config> -r v0.1.12 -profile <docker,singularity>
+nextflow run genepi/gwas-regenie -c <nextflow.config> -r v0.1.12 -profile <docker,singularity,slurm,slurm_with_scratch>
 ```
+**Note:** The slurm profiles require that (a) singularity is installed on all nodes and (b) a shared file system path as a working directory.

-Pleas click [here](tests) for available test config files.
+Please click [here](tests) for available test config files.

 ## Parameters